atware/scuruto/README.md

 ```

 ### Customize SharedocsEnv on docker environment
-If you want customize SharedocsEnv.
-You can customize environment valiables in docker-compose.yml .
+If you want customize SharedocsEnv, you can customize environment valiables in docker-compose.yml .

 #### Example
 * customize docker-compose.yml